4 Things New Parents Do That Hurt Their CreditPublished on June 30, 2022 by CreditFresh

 It’s normal for new parents (especially first-time parents) to live in the moment.
 You just want to get through this car ride or this trip to the grocery store without forgetting anything, or maybe you just want to get the baby down to sleep just for this night so you can get some much-needed shut-eye of your own.
 It’s difficult to find time to worry about anything other than your newborn.

 Without the time to stop and look forward, as a new parent, you may develop some bad financial habits that are hurting your credit without even realizing it.
-We’d like to help by examining the 6 most common things that new parents do to damage their credit.
+We’d like to help by examining 6 common things that new parents may do to damage their credit.

 When you’re constantly tired from all the responsibilities associated with having a new baby, you may be led to make fatigue-driven financial decisions that potentially throw your budget out the window.

-All of these decisions are seemingly innocent at the time, however you may not realize they’re adding up.
+All of these decisions are seemingly innocent at the time, however when you use your credit card to make impulse purchases, you may not realize they’re adding up.
 You’re pressed for time, so you buy items at the more expensive grocery store because it’s close by.
 You might order in more often because you’re too tired to cook.
-Or, you simply want to get out of the house to be around other adults and take a trip to the mall or grocery store.
+Or, you simply want to get out of the house and take a trip to the mall or grocery store.
 This leads to spending money on things you may not necessarily need.

-2. Not Having a Financial Safety Net or Emergency Fund in Place
+3. Not Having an Emergency Fund in Place

 Even the most financially responsible parents can be blindsided by surprise expenses.
 Life is full of these surprises and adding a child to your life only increases the number of potential expenses that can come from out of nowhere.